 4. Incorporate Machine Learning

-Use Robust Machine Learning Algorithms to extract the data – Data collection and massive storing is only the enabling infrastructure.
+Use Robust Machine Learning Algorithms to extract the data – Data collection and massive storage is only the enabling infrastructure.
 You should leverage existing and also propriety machine learning algorithms, that will discover hidden patterns, and will learn from the data what is important for the analyst to view and examine, and what is not.- Idan Tendler, CEO of Fortscale

 5. Automation is Key